Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: The enhanced algorithm

 Let us define the {\sl discrepancy} $D_{\hat b}(F)$ of $F$ as the maximum of $|\sum_{i\in K}\hat b_i|$ over undirected connected components $K$ of $F$.
-A trivial necessary condition for solvability is $D_{\hat b}(F)=0$: indeed, summing up the second set of equalities for a component $K$ we obtain $0=\sum_{i\in K}\hat b_i$.
+A trivial necessary condition for solvability is $D_{\hat b}(F)=0$: indeed, summing up the second set of equalities for a component $K$, we obtain $0=\sum_{i\in K}\hat b_i$.

-\begin{assumption} Assume we have a subroutine \textsc{Trial}$(F,\hat b)$ so that for any linear acyclic $F\subseteq E$ and any vector $\hat b:V\rightarrow \R$ satisfying $D_{\hat b}(F)=0$, it delivers an $F$-tight solution $x$ to (\ref{sys:trial}) with $Ex_{\hat b}(x)=0$ in strongly polynomial running time $\rho_T(n,m)$. \end{assumption} For quadratic cost functions and also for Fisher markets, this subroutine can be implemented by solving simple systems of equations (for quadratic, this was outlined in Section~\ref{sec:outline-strong}).
+\begin{oracle} Assume we have a subroutine \textsc{Trial}$(F,\hat b)$ so that for any linear acyclic $F\subseteq E$ and any vector $\hat b:V\rightarrow \R$ satisfying $D_{\hat b}(F)=0$, it delivers an $F$-tight solution $x$ to (\ref{sys:trial}) with $\rho_x\equiv {\hat b}$ in strongly polynomial running time $\rho_T(n,m)$. \end{oracle} For quadratic cost functions and also for Fisher markets, this subroutine can be implemented by solving simple systems of equations (for quadratic, this was already outlined in Section~\ref{sec:outline-strong}).

 Consider now an $F$-tight vector $f$, and let